-This section lists the names of the data shared libraries for Instant Client and Instant Client Light (English) on different platforms.

-The following table specifies the size of each data shared library in parentheses following the library file name.
+Table 6-2 lists the names of the data shared libraries for Instant Client and Instant Client Light (English) on different platforms.
+The table also specifies the size of each data shared library in parentheses following the library file name.